fommil/fpmortals/manuscript/complete.md

   a |+| 0 == a
 ~~~~~~~~

-This is probably bringing back memories of `Numeric` from Chapter 4,
+This is probably bringing back memories of `Numeric` from Chapter 4.
+There are
-which tried to do too much and was unusable beyond the most basic of
-number types.
-There are implementations of `Monoid` for all the
+implementations of `Monoid` for all the primitive numbers, but the concept of
-primitive numbers, but the concept of *appendable* things is useful
+*appendable* things is useful beyond numbers.
-beyond numbers.

 {lang="text"}
 ~~~~~~~~